olnikulina/Where-Ukrainian-Students-Go-for-Higher-Education/README.md

-An interactive map showing to which regions Ukrainian entrants to moved for studies in 2018.
+Test version of interactive map showing to which regions Ukrainian entrants moved for studies in 2018.